cdlm/fari.sh/README.md

  This will generate a `pharo-$githash.image` file.
 The git hash comes from the downloaded snapthot and identifies which sources file matches the image.

- **Named images:** Instead of `load.st`, you can also use a named load file, e.g. `foo.load.st` file, resulting in a matching `foo-*.image`.
-Several named images can be generated, each with specific settings, by having several named load files.
-If present, the `load.st` file will still be loaded in all images, before the named load file; this is useful for sharing configuration in all named images.
+ **Named images:** Instead of `load.st`, you can also use a named load script, e.g. `foo.load.st`, resulting in a matching `foo-*.image`.
+Several named images can be generated, each with specific settings, by having as many named load scripts.
+If present, `load.st` is loaded before the named load script of each image; this is useful for sharing configuration in all named images.

- **Personal settings:** any existing `local.st` or `$prefix.local.st` files will be also loaded; those are intended for loading personal tools and settings, and should thus be left out of version control.
+ **Personal settings:** any existing `local.st` or `foo.local.st` files get loaded after the load scripts; those are intended for loading personal tools and settings, and should thus be left out of version control.

- In the absence of a named load file, the name prefix defaults to `pharo`; to change it, set the `PHARO_PROJECT` environment variable; we recommend [direnv][] to make that setting persistent and project-specific.
+ In the absence of a named load script, the name prefix defaults to `pharo`; to change it, set the `PHARO_PROJECT` environment variable; we recommend [direnv][] to make that setting persistent and project-specific.